-As we gear up for the Volunteer Fair (taking place on Saturday, November 4), we would like to reflect on the role of community service and young children at Tobin Beaudet.
+It’s the time of year again that we gear up for the Volunteer Fair (taking place on Saturday, November 3).
+On this occasion, we would like to reflect on the role of community service and young children at Tobin Beaudet.
 We know that many parents are passionate about teaching their children to help others in need.
 Parents have shared their stories, along with their desire for their children to appreciate all they have and to be empathetic to those around them.
 That’s what our Volunteer Fair is all about.
 It is an opportunity for parents, teachers, and children to all work together for and in their community.
 By working alongside our children to give back, we are setting an example and starting a conversation.
 Here is what was going on at one of our activity tables during last year’s fair:

 Child: “Where are these blankets going?”

 Teacher: “These blankets are going to children who don’t have blankets and need to stay warm this winter.”

 Dad chimes in: “Mom and I are able to work to buy you blankets.
 Some people don’t have enough money to buy blankets, so we are making these for them.”